 About the Alliance of Therapy Dogs

 We are a volunteer organization of dedicated therapy dog handlers and their dogs on a mission of sharing smiles and joy.
-ATD’s goal is to provide registration, support, and insurance for members who are involved in volunteer animal-assisted activities.
+ATD’s goal is to provide testing, registration, support, and insurance for members who are involved in volunteer animal-assisted activities.
 These activities include, but aren’t limited to, visits to hospitals, special needs centers, schools, nursing homes, and airports.
 Our objective is to form a network of caring individuals who are willing to share their special dogs to bring happiness and cheer to people, young and old alike.

 Our Human Members

 We do not prioritize fundraising nor rely on fundraising to succeed.
 None of the therapy teams you see in action nor our testers who evaluate teams for registry are paid or permitted to charge fees.
 Even our board of directors is made up of volunteers who donate their time to our mission.
 Our only paid employees are our office staff.
 This keeps our membership costs low and allows us to provide therapy dog services at no cost to facilities that we visit.